-After the war’s end left in 1945 the building was returned to its owners.
+After the end of the war, in 1945, the building was returned to its owners.

-In 1990 Villa Andromeda was renovated and turned into a traditional hotel.
+In 1990 it was renovated and turned into a traditional hotel, our favorite Villa Andromeda.